cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 ## Proposal

+We propose a conceptual and formal model for defining **accounts** and **modules** which can interoperate with each other through **messages** in a cross-language environment.

 ### Core Concepts

-Let's start by defining core concepts from the perspective of a developer trying to write code for a module or account.
+We start with the conceptual definition of some core concepts from the perspective of a developer trying to write code for a module or account.
+The formal representation of these concepts in a particular coding environment may vary depending on that environment, but the essence should remain more or less the same.
+Formal system-wide definitions will be given later in the section on the **hypervisor** and **virtual machines**.

 An **account** is defined as having:
 * a unique **address**